logo

 Navigation:

 A study conducted by Book Trust highlights some interesting findings related to the effects that reading, or not reading, can have among children in foster care.
+The study found that over half of children in foster care were below average in their reading levels.

 How to get children to read